 - Miracles aren’t made up by crazy people.
 Things we can’t explain happen all the time.
 Ask anybody you know and you’ll get dozens of examples of spontaneous healing, freak events, and other improbable “coincidences.”
 If one in a million of them is “real,” there have been millions of miracles.
 C. S. Lewis wrote a book called Miracles that I highly recommend.
-If you can’t be bothered to read it, watch this video.
+If you’d prefer a shortcut, watch this video.

-- Don’t say “It’s impossible for somebody to be raised from the dead, so Christianity is obviously made up.”
-Obviously it’s improbable, but not impossible.
-That’s why a religion sprang up around this one guy named Jesus who seems to have risen from the grave after three days.
-It’s also useful to note that the gospels don’t make it clear what exactly happened.
-In Mark, Jesus just disappears from the tomb and that’s it.
+- “It’s impossible for somebody to be raised from the dead, so Christianity is obviously made up.”
+Obviously it’s impossible, which is what makes it a miracle.
+That’s why a religion sprang up around this one guy named Jesus who rose from the grave after three days.
+You should know that nobody attacked Christianity in its infancy by contesting the empty tomb — not even Jewish or Roman authorities — which is why many modern atheist historians do not.
+And you should ask yourself why hundreds of people claimed to be witnesses to the risen Christ and were willing to be crucified and die rather than deny what they saw.
+It’s also useful to note that the gospels don’t make it 100% clear what happened.
+In the Gospel of Mark, Jesus just disappears from the tomb and that’s it.
 In other Gospels he appears but the apostles don’t recognize him at first.
 What happened or didn’t happen isn’t all that clear.
 Most Christians understand that and are okay with it.